 If you own the leasehold to a flat, you will probably need to ask all the other leaseholders in the block to agree to request a lease extension for their properties as well.

-If a landlord is planning to sell the freehold, they must first offer the leaseholders the chance to buy it – a rule known as “first refusal”.
-The cost of a freehold is dependent on negotiations between you and the landlord.
+If a landlord is planning to sell the freehold, they must first offer you the chance to buy it – a rule known as ‘first refusal’.
+The cost of a freehold depends on negotiations between you and the landlord.
 Remember, you will have to pay the legal fees on top.

 While buying a leasehold property is not as straightforward as an ordinary house purchase, it may be something that you have to consider if you are buying a flat.
-You just need to be aware that there are likely to be extra costs, and factor these in to your calculations.
+You just need to be aware that there are likely to be extra costs, and factor these into your calculations.

-If you buy a property with a leasehold of 70 years, and then stay there for 25 years, the next owner will be buying a property with just 45 years left on the lease.
+If you buy a property with a leasehold of 70 years and stay there for 25 years, the next owner will be buying a property with just 45 years left on the lease.